hoangton/smartcash/wallets/nodeclient/cmd-rpc.rst

 Wallet options
 ^^^^^^^^^^^^^^

--disablewallet	Do not load the wallet and disable wallet RPC calls -keypool=<n>	Set key pool size to <n> (default: 100) -fallbackfee=<amt>	A fee rate (in SMART/kB) that will be used when fee estimation has insufficient data (default: 0.0002) -mintxfee=<amt>	Fees (in SMART/kB) smaller than this are considered zero fee for transaction creation (default: 0.00001) -paytxfee=<amt>	Fee (in SMART/kB) to add to transactions you send (default: 0.00) -rescan	Rescan the block chain for missing wallet transactions on startup -salvagewallet	Attempt to recover private keys from a corrupt wallet on startup -spendzeroconfchange	Spend unconfirmed change when sending transactions (default: 1) -txconfirmtarget=<n>	If paytxfee is not set, include enough fee so transactions begin confirmation on average within n blocks (default: 2)
+--disablewallet		Do not load the wallet and disable wallet RPC calls --keypool=<n>		Set key pool size to <n> (default: 100) --fallbackfee=<amt>	A fee rate (in SMART/kB) that will be used when fee estimation has insufficient data (default: 0.0002) --mintxfee=<amt>	Fees (in SMART/kB) smaller than this are considered zero fee for transaction creation (default: 0.00001) --paytxfee=<amt>	Fee (in SMART/kB) to add to transactions you send (default: 0.00) --rescan		Rescan the block chain for missing wallet transactions on startup --salvagewallet		Attempt to recover private keys from a corrupt wallet on startup --spendzeroconfchange	Spend unconfirmed change when sending transactions (default: 1) --txconfirmtarget=<n>	If paytxfee is not set, include enough fee so transactions begin confirmation on average within n blocks (default: 2)
--usehd	Use hierarchical deterministic key generation (HD) after BIP32.
+--usehd			Use hierarchical deterministic key generation (HD) after BIP32.
 Only has effect during wallet creation/first start (default: 1)
--upgradewallet	Upgrade wallet to latest format on startup -wallet=<file>	Specify wallet file (within data directory) (default: wallet.dat) -walletbroadcast	Make the wallet broadcast transactions (default: 1) -walletnotify=<cmd>	Execute command when a wallet transaction changes (%s in cmd is replaced by TxID) -zapwallettxes=<mode>	Delete all wallet transactions and only recover those parts of the blockchain through -rescan on startup (1 = keep tx meta data e.g. account owner and payment request information, 2 = drop tx meta data)
+--upgradewallet		Upgrade wallet to latest format on startup --wallet=<file>		Specify wallet file (within data directory) (default: wallet.dat) --walletbroadcast	Make the wallet broadcast transactions (default: 1) --walletnotify=<cmd>	Execute command when a wallet transaction changes (%s in cmd is replaced by TxID) --zapwallettxes=<mode>	Delete all wallet transactions and only recover those parts of the blockchain through -rescan on startup (1 = keep tx meta data e.g. account owner and payment request information, 2 = drop tx meta data)